flashcodes-themayankjha/FKNeoInstaller/README.md

 ---

-## Why FkNeo CLI?
+## Why FkNeoInstaller?

-`fkneo-cli` is a powerful command-line tool that simplifies setting up and managing your Neovim configuration.
+`FkNeoInstaller` is a powerful command-line tool that simplifies setting up and managing your Neovim configuration.
 Whether you're a seasoned developer or new to Neovim, FkNeo helps you get a feature-rich, customized environment running in minutes.
 Skip the manual setup and get back to coding.

 ## Features